Daya Web Logo

 We add the :hover selector to activate the animation on the p tag.
 Consequently, whenever you put your cursor over the p tag, the animation will start.

+The animation-name property is set to shake.
+This will be used later to identify the animation in the @keyframes rules.
+The animation-duration property specifies how long the animation will last.
 The animation-iteration-count property sets how many times the animation will run.
 In this example, we have set the animation to run an infinite number of times.
-This means that whenever you hover your mouse over the text, it will continue to “shake” indefinitely.
+This means that whenever you hover your mouse over the text, it will continue to "shake" indefinitely.

 The @keyframes rules sets how the text will animate at certain times: